 Here are some tips on how to fix a slow WordPress site.
-These are just a few of the items we go through when we do performance optimization work as part of our server support packages.
+These are just a few of the items we go through when we do performance optimization work as part of our managed wordpress hosting.

 Tip 1: Remove Slow Plugins